 Adult Fear: D.W. getting hit in the face with a swing and needing stitches.

 Also, Arthur getting lost outside city limits—Jane even cries during the episode.
-And the April 9th episode is chock-a-block with the stuff.

 And That's Terrible: S6's "For Whom the Bell Tolls", D.W. loses her voice to a case of faked laryngitis.
 Arthur celebrates the fact of not having to deal with a noisy sister for a few days, but Francine annoyingly scolds him several times throughout the episode: "You're mean, Arthur Read!
 M-E-A-N, mean!"
 "That's what you get for being mean, Arthur!"